yashsinha1611/sfdocs_Build_AI/docs/Tracing/python.md

 ## Docker
 ### Django
-To Enable the tracing for the Django Framework based application follow the below instructions
+Follow the below steps to enable tracing for the app that are based on Django Framework.
-#### Configuration/Steps
+#### Configuration

-1. Add below entries in requirements.txt file and install these in your project environment
+1. Add below mentioned entries in requirements.txt file and install these in your project environment.

    ```python
    sf-elastic-apm==6.7.2